revbayes/revbayes.github.io/tutorials/coalescent/Skyline.md

 {% section Inference Example %}

 > ## For your info
-> The entire process of the skyline estimation can be executed by using the **mcmc_isochronous_skyline.Rev** script that you can download on the left side of the page.
+> The entire process of the skyline estimation can be executed by using the **mcmc_isochronous_Skyline.Rev** script that you can download on the left side of the page.
 > Save it in your **scripts** directory.
 > You can type the following command into `RevBayes`:
 ~~~
-> source("scripts/mcmc_isochronous_skyline.Rev")
+> source("scripts/mcmc_isochronous_Skyline.Rev")
 ~~~
 We will walk you through the script in the following section.
 {:.info}

-We will mainly highlight the parts of the script that change compared to the [constant coalescent model]({{base.url}}/tutorials/coalescent/constant).
+We will mainly highlight the parts of the script that change compared to the [constant coalescent model]({{base.url}}/tutorials/coalescent/Constant).

 {% subsection Read the data %}
 Read in the data as described in the first exercise.